MarufZak/study-logs/linux-command-line/README.md

 When target zip already exists, `zip` command doesn't replace it.
 It updates it by adding new files and replacing matching files.

 When unarchiving with `unzip`, if some files already exists, user is prompted before file is replaced.

+### Regular expressions

+Regular expression is a symbolic notation used to identify a pattern.
+In simple words it's same as wildcards, but much richer.
+Regular expression is used by famous program `grep`.
+This program identifies patterns in given files and outputs matching lines.
+Some interesting `grep` options:

+1. `-i` - ignore case
+2. `-v` - invert match
+3. `-l` - print name of file with match instead match itself.

+For example `grep bin file-*.txt` searches files matching `file-*.txt` for `bin` pattern. `bin` is regular expression here.

+Regular expressions have metacharactes, which are used to identify more complex matches: `^ $ . [ ] { } - ? * + ( ) | \`.
+All other characters are literals.
+Backslash is also used to escape metacharacters (make them literals), and to create metasequences.